Monday, May 27, 2013

 Where would Owen hide evidence of the murder?
 I decided to look in the basement.
 After a short search I found what I deduced was the right door, but when I tried it I found it was locked.
 No problem.
 I took out my tools again and opened the lock in short order.
 Creeping down the steps I was surprised by the sound of someone mumbling.
 I was about to run (thinking there was someone there) when I saw a person tied to a chair.
 I flipped on the light and was surprised to see a woman who looked exactly like a young Kathryn Janeway, the captain of the Starship Voyager.
 But, no, it was Larry's ex-wife Maggie.
 I remembered thinking she looked just like Janeway the last time I saw her, sometime before the divorce.

 Quickly I removed her gag.
 "Dervish?" she said, recognizing me.
 As I loosened her bonds she explained to me that she had been kidnapped and held here by a crazed stalker she knew as Owen.
 Just then I received a call on my walkie.
 "Owen's car pulled into the driveway!", an alarmed Larry hissed.
-A few seconds later the door at the top of the steps flew open and a short man in a hat appeared, brandishing a gun.
+A few seconds later the door at the top of the steps flew open and a short man in a fedora appeared, brandishing a gun.
 "Who the hell are you and what are you doing in my house?" an angry Owen demanded to know.

 Owen held the gun on me as he descended the stairs.
 Suddenly Larry appeared behind Owen and bashed him in the head with a 2X4.
 Owen lost his footing and tumbled head over heels down the steps.
 A loud snap could be heard as he landed face first on the concrete.
 Owen lay there not moving, obviously dead.
 "I think I killed him!"
 Larry exclaimed.
 Then he saw his ex-wife.
 "Maggie, you're alive!"
 Larry cried, overjoyed.
 He ran down the steps, jumped over Owen's body, and embraced his stunned ex-wife.

 "I'm so happy to see you" Larry sobbed.
 "The police thought I killed you", Larry added, still hugging Maggie tight.
 Then a shot rang out.
 I looked and saw Owen lying on the floor, a smoking gun in his extended hand.
 He had used his last bit of life to shoot Larry.
-Owen died immediately after firing the bullet that killed Larry; the shot to his head blew his hat (as well as a large portion of his head) clean off.
+Owen died immediately after firing the bullet that killed Larry; the shot to his head blew his baseball cap (as well as a large portion of his head) clean off.

 "The man in the hat killed the other man in the hat", the shocked Maggie whispered.
 "What's that?"
 I asked.
 "It's a story Owen kept reading to me over and over" Maggie explained.
 "He told me that Larry didn't like it, but that he didn't trust Larry's opinion and wanted mine.
 Given the fact that I'm a published author while Larry was a loser who taught creative writing at a community college.
-That's why he said he kidnapped me - to get the opinion of a real writer.
+That's why he said he kidnapped me -- to get the opinion of a real writer.
 And for revenge against the man who belittled his abilities".

 "Makes sense" I concluded.
 Owen had killed Larry for no reason other than the fact that he was insane... and Larry had insulted his writing ability.
 I called the cops on my cell and they showed up a short while later.
 Maggie and I were held for questioning, but released a few hours later.
 Also, it turns out Owen killed his mother some time ago.
 The cops found her body buried in the basement, so in the end things turned out far differently than anyone might have expected.
 That is, given the similarity between how things began and a certain movie from 1987 in which it was suggested the mother character be killed by throwing her from a train.